kvfrans/generative-model/README.md

-# Brief Exploration of Generative Models
+# Brief Examination of Generative Models

 To run this code, first install the requirements.
 ```